solar panel with sky in background

 Step Two: Complete IRS Form 5695

 When you file your taxes, you will need to complete IRS Form 5695.
 You’ll use this form to calculate your tax credit amount.
+The solar tax credit is formally known as the Residential Clean Energy Credit, which is what you’ll see it called on all tax documents.
 Instructions for completing the IRS solar tax credit Form 5695 can be found here.

-The solar tax credit is a one-time credit.
-You can only claim it for the initial installation of your solar panel system.
+Yes, the solar tax credit can be rolled over.
 If the credit you receive is worth more than what you owe in taxes, you will be able to roll the remainder over into the following year.

-Save 30% on solar installation with the federal solar tax credit in 2023!
-Call 480-405-6105 or contact us or contact us to learn more.
+Save 30% on your solar panel installation with the federal solar tax credit!
+Call 480-405-6105 or contact us to get started.